venuGopal23456/Reste2ebrains/README.md

 2)add parent and web dependency in pom
 3)create main class and controller class
 4)create pojo class to return json string as a response

+5)Create method which return response based on primary key